spirosikmd/schedules/README.md

 ## Deploy

-The app is deployed to Heroku manually!
+The app is deployed to Heroku using [Github Actions](https://github.com/features/actions).

 ## Stack